asyadaw/ArjunYadaw/README.md

  - Learn building machine learning models

- - Finally, work on a project based on real data
+ - Finally, work on a project based on real data.

  ## Questions
  - Reach me out at arjunsingh.yadaw@nih.gov or slack me at @Arjun Yadaw